 This is technically an appetizer, but it eats like a meal.
 There have been times when a bowl of this spiralized cheesy pasta is all we need to feel satisfied.
 It’s the definition of what the essential stovetop mac and cheese should be: thick, creamy, hot, and cheesy.

-Pro tip: there’s no official age limit on the kid’s menu, so order the kid’s mac and cheese and you’ll get your choice of a small side (such as carrot and celery sticks or French fries) and dessert (cookies or chocolate pudding).
+Pro tip: there’s no official age limit on the kid’s menu, so order the kid’s mac and cheese and you’ll get your choice of a small side (such as carrot and celery sticks or French fries) and dessert (chocolate sandwich cookies or chocolate pudding).
 If you’re really hungry, add an entrée salad to get your greens in.

 3 Buffalo Mini Wraps